jwentong/jwentong.github.io/index.md

 ### What's New

 {: .text-justify}
+- [09/2024] One of our papers, "*WirelessAgent: Large Language Model Agents for Intelligent Wireless Networks*," has been submitted to a possible journal for publication.
-- [08/2024] One of our papers titled "*A Federated Online Restless Bandit Framework for Cooperative Resource Allocation*" has been accepted by the IEEE Transactions on Mobile Computing.
+- [08/2024] One of our papers, "*A Federated Online Restless Bandit Framework for Cooperative Resource Allocation*", has been accepted by the IEEE Transactions on Mobile Computing.
-- [08/2024] One of our papers titled "*Online Resource Allocation for User Experience Improvement in Heterogeneous MEC Systems*" has been accepted by Globecom 2024.
+- [08/2024] One of our papers, "*Online Resource Allocation for User Experience Improvement in Heterogeneous MEC Systems*," has been accepted by Globecom 2024.
 Congrats to Weiya!
-- [06/2024] One of our papers titled "*WirelessLLM: Empowering Large Language Models Towards Wireless Intelligence*" has been accepted by the Journal of Communications and Information Networks.
+- [06/2024] One of our papers, "*WirelessLLM: Empowering Large Language Models Towards Wireless Intelligence*", has been accepted by the Journal of Communications and Information Networks.
-- [05/2024] One of our papers titled "*Data-Driven Online Resource Allocation for User Experience Improvement in Mobile Edge Clouds*" has been accepted by the IEEE Transactions on Wireless Communications.
+- [05/2024] One of our papers, "*Data-Driven Online Resource Allocation for User Experience Improvement in Mobile Edge Clouds*," has been accepted by the IEEE Transactions on Wireless Communications.
 - [04/2024] I was invited to serve on the technical program committee for Globecom 2024 (Cognitive Radio and AI-Enabled Network Symposium).
 - [03/2024] One of our papers titled "*From Learning to Analytics: Improving Model Efficacy with Goal-Directed Client Selection*" has been accepted by the IEEE Transactions on Mobile Computing.
 - [03/2024] We are going to hold the 2nd 6G wireless summit in Hong Kong on Sept.
 11-12, titled "[IEEE Hong Kong 6G Wireless Summit (IEEE HK6GWS 2024)](https://hk6gws2024.ieee-hk6gws.org/)".
 Welcome!